bukson/steampy/README.md

 account2 password2 api_key2
 ```

-In some test you also have to obtain `transaction_id`.
+In some tests you also have to obtain `transaction_id`.
 You can do it by `SteamClient.get_trade_offers` or by logging manually into steam account in browser and get it from url

 License